dawnsmithcyber/-dawnsmithcfe4ever-del/README.md

 * **Firewalls & ACLs:** Configuring rules to enforce the Principle of Least Privilege.
 * **MFA & IAM:** Strengthening authentication protocols to prevent unauthorized access.
 * **VPN/TLS:** Securing data in transit across untrusted networks.
+* **Microsoft Azure With Defender For Cloud Hands On:** Hands-on lab focused on cloud security posture management (CSPM) and workload protection.
+The project demonstrates how to deploy, configure, and monitor security within the Azure ecosystem to detect threats and remediate vulnerabilities in real-time.

 ### **Monitoring & Detection (The SOC Toolkit)**
 * **SIEM:** Analyzing logs in **Splunk / ELK Stack** to identify "needles in the haystack."